-Time value of money
+Time Value of Money

-- Saving $1,000 for your child today in a bank account paying 2.5% interest
+Option 1: Saving $1,000 for your child today in a bank account paying 2.5% interest

-- Putting aside $1,000 in cash under your mattress
+Option 2: Putting aside $1,000 in cash under your mattress

 Money deposited into a savings account will have the capacity to earn interest over time.
 If you keep the interest earned in the same account, thus adding to the original principal, interest will then be earned on that interest.
 Earning interest on interest is a phenomenon known as compounding interest.